scientific-python/blog.scientific-python.org/content/posts/numpy/searchsorted/index.md

 Running time per query grows logarithmically as the input size grows (note the log scale of X-axis).

 For benchmarking, we generated two random arrays of uniformly distributed `np.int32` integers.
-The elements being searched had a fixed length of 10,000.
+The keys (i.e. the elements being searched) had a fixed length of 10,000, while we vary the length of the values up to $2^{30}$ ($4\ GiB$).
+Both keys and values arrays are contiguous in memory.
 Each benchmark was repeated 50 times, and we report the minimum execution time.

 The benchmarks were run on a MacBook Pro with an Apple M1 Pro and 32 GB of memory.
 The M1 Pro has 128 KB of L1 data cache per performance core, enough to hold $2^{15}$ 32-bit integers, and a 12 MB L2 cache shared by its performance cores, enough to hold $1.5 * 2^{21}$ 32-bit integers.